watem-sedem/watem-sedem/docs/routing.rst

 with:

- - :math:`A_{target1}`: the upstream area of the first target pixel
+ - :math:`A_{target1}`: the upstream area of the first target pixel.
- - :math:`A_{target2}`: the upstream area of the second target pixel
+ - :math:`A_{target2}`: the upstream area of the second target pixel.
- - :math:`flux`: the outgoing flux of the source pixel
+ - :math:`flux`: the outgoing flux of the source pixel.
- - :math:`part1`: the fraction of the routing from the source pixel to the first target pixel
+ - :math:`part1`: the fraction of the routing from the source pixel to the first target pixel.
- - :math:`part2`: the fraction of the routing from the source pixel to the second target pixel
+ - :math:`part2`: the fraction of the routing from the source pixel to the second target pixel.

 References
 ==========